Final Fantasy: Legacy

 The series' popularity has resulted in its appearance and reference in numerous facets of popular culture like anime, TV series, and webcomics.
 Music from the series has permeated into different areas of culture.
 Final Fantasy IV's "Theme of Love" was integrated into the curriculum of Japanese school children and has been performed live by orchestras and metal bands.
 In 2003, Uematsu co-founded The Black Mages, an instrumental rock group independent of Square that has released albums of arranged Final Fantasy tunes.
 Bronze medalists Alison Bartosik and Anna Kozlova performed their synchronized swimming routine at the 2004 Summer Olympics to music from Final Fantasy VIII.
 Many of the soundtracks have also been released for sale.
 Numerous companion books, which normally provide in-depth game information, have been published.
 In Japan, they are published by Square and are called Ultimania books.

 The series has inspired numerous game developers.
 Fable creator Peter Molyneux considers Final Fantasy VII to be the RPG that "defined the genre" for him.
-BioWare founder Greg Zeschuk cited Final Fantasy VII as "the first really emotionally engaging game" he played and said it had "a big impact" on BioWare's work.
+BioWare founder Greg Zeschuk described Final Fantasy VII as "the first really emotionally engaging game" he played and said it had "a big impact" on BioWare's work.
 The Witcher 3 senior environmental artist Jonas Mattsson cited Final Fantasy as "a huge influence" and said it was "the first RPG" he played through.
 Mass Effect art director Derek Watts cited Final Fantasy: The Spirits Within as a major influence on the visual design and art direction of the series.
 BioWare senior product manager David Silverman cited Final Fantasy XII's gambit system as an influence on the gameplay of Dragon Age: Origins.
 Ubisoft Toronto creative director Maxime Beland cited the original Final Fantasy as a major influence on him.
 Media Molecule's Constantin Jupp credited Final Fantasy VII with getting him into game design.
-Tim Schafer also cited Final Fantasy VII as one of his favourite games of all time.
+Tim Schafer also cited Final Fantasy VII as one of his favourite games.

+The Final Fantasy fandom includes large fan organizations like Final Fantasy Union.
+In 2023, Final Fantasy Union collaborated with British indie publisher Lost in Cult on the sixth volume of the imprint's art journal, Lock-On, which focused on the art of Final Fantasy and Legend of Zelda and featured an exclusive cover illustration of Terra Branford by Yoshitaka Amano alongside interviews with Hironobu Sakaguchi, Nobuo Uematsu, and Matt Mercer.

+In October 2007, a fan-made web series of CG action films called Dead Fantasy was created by late web-based animator and writer, Monty Oum.
+Dead Fantasy featured Final Fantasy characters competing against Dead or Alive characters in battle royale-style brawls.